-- Zones of contribution to public water supply wells; - Recharge areas to nitrogen-sensitive marine embayments; - Potential public water supply areas; - Rare species habitat and other critical habitat and natural communities, including the state's BioMap and Living Waters Map; and - Unfragmented forest habitat adjacent to previously protected open space - Diadromous (e.g. alewife/river herring) fish runs
+- Zones of contribution to public water supply wells; - Recharge areas to nitrogen-sensitive marine embayments; - Potential public water supply areas;

+- Rare species habitat and other critical habitat and natural communities, including the state's BioMap and Living Waters Map; and - Unfragmented forest habitat adjacent to previously protected open space - Diadromous (e.g. alewife/river herring) fish runs

-3. Community Needs
+C. Community Needs

-The 2009 Open Space and Recreation Survey (section 1) addresses recreation needs in Harwich.
-Issues of access are particularly important, with access to water and sidewalks identified as the greatest needs.
-Other frequently selected recreation needs are bike trails, beaches and hiking and skiing trails.
-The responses of local residents are consistent with a survey conducted as part of the Massachusetts 2006 Statewide Comprehensive Outdoor Recreation Plan (SCORP).
-The three most often cited facilities desired by Cape residents are more swimming (17.5%) (perhaps implying the need for better access to the beaches and parking), road biking (15.5%) and walking (9.0%).
-A summary of existing recreation facilities and identified needs is provided in Appendix I.
+The 2015 Open Space and Recreation Survey (Section VII.1) addresses recreation needs in Harwich.
+Issues of access are particularly important, with walking/hiking trails and bike trails identified as the greatest needs.
+Other frequently selected recreation needs are parks, bird watching/nature enjoyment areas, and beach parking and amenities.
+The responses of local residents are consistent with goal #1 of the Massachusetts 2012 Statewide Comprehensive Outdoor Recreation Plan (SCORP).
+That goal is to "increase the availability of all types of trails for recreation".
+Appendix B describes numerous bicycle and sidewalk improvements that are proposed to improve recreational biking and walking in Harwich.